 Our mission is to nurture the humanities locally and globally, engage diverse perspectives past and present, and enrich public dialogue with humanistic approaches.

-We seek to foster creative scholarship, transformative teaching, and intellectual collaboration by bringing the work of humanities departments and programs into dialogue with the creative arts, social sciences, natural sciences, and technology.
+We seek to foster creative scholarship, transformative teaching, and intellectual collaboration by bringing humanities departments and programs into dialogue with arts and sciences.

-The Humanities Council is also home to the Society of Fellows in the Liberal Arts, in which postdoctoral fellows spend three years on campus, teaching and pursuing research.
-We foster intellectual exchange within and across the humanities and bring the campus together for major intellectual occasions such as the Gauss Seminars in Criticism, the annual Belknap Visitor in the Humanities Council, the Stewart Seminars in Religion, the Eberhard L. Faber IV Lectures, and the annual Humanities Colloquium.
+The Council fosters intellectual exchange within and across the humanities and brings the campus together for major intellectual occasions such as the Gauss Seminars in Criticism, the annual Belknap Visitor in the Humanities Council, the Stewart Seminars in Religion, the Eberhard L. Faber IV Lectures, and the annual Humanities Colloquium.

 The Edmund N. Carpenter II Class of 1943 Chair in the Humanities brings a senior scholar to Princeton on a permanent shared appointment between a department and the council.

 See a list of the Humanities Council’s participating members, including 16 humanities departments and more than 30 interdisciplinary centers, programs, and committees.

 The Council Chair and Executive Director lead an administrative team that is responsible for day-to-day operations and activities.